abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 ``processed_left`` is returned.

 The initial call of ``recursive_parse`` from ``parse`` always starts with a subexpression precedence of 0.
-Literals and the end token always have a token precedence of 0, so subexpressions always end when the next token is the end token or the next token is a literal.
-That makes sense, since all subexpressions need to end on the end token, and literals form their own subexpressions, i.e., subtrees (leaves) of the parse tree.
+Literal tokens and the end token always have a token precedence of 0, so subexpressions always end when the next token is the end token or the next token is a literal token.
+That makes sense, since all subexpressions need to end on the end token, and literal tokens form their own subexpressions, i.e., subtrees (leaves) of the parse tree.

 Generally, any token with only a head handler definition must have a prec of 0.